harukins/harukins.github.io/_pages/cv.md

 Teaching
 ======
 * **Creative Engineering Project I・III, The University of Tokyo, April 2015 – July 2015**
-  * Teaching Assistant for LETS: Learn Engineering with Tokyo University Students
+  * Teaching Assistant for LETS: Learn Engineering with Tokyo University Students (Instructor: Prof. Shinji Suzuki)
     * Helped teams of undergrads and grad students design and deliver science lessons to children in public elementary school in local Tokyo area.
     * Gave feedback to teams based on effectiveness of lecture and experimentation design proposals as measured by